 “When I was coming up in the ranks,” she said, “I was so grateful that Marin Alsop helped give me opportunities.
 I was a recipient of a fellowship that she created where I got to share a subscription concert with her, and that’s invaluable; you can’t buy that kind of opportunity.
 What Marin did for me inspired me to want to create opportunities for others.”

-But representing women in music is not just a yearlong initiative for Sinfonietta, or Chen, who is one of the few women to serve as music director for an American orchestra.
-(According to a recent study by the League of American Orchestras, men outnumber women at the conductor’s podium 10 to 1 in this country.)
+But representing women in music is not just a yearlong initiative for Sinfonietta, or Chen, who is one of the few women to serve as music director for a major American orchestra.
+(According to a recent study by the League of American Orchestras, men outnumber women 10 to 1 as music directors in this country.)

 Women are also well represented in the Sinfonietta’s roster.
 Typically, 47% of the performers on stage in a Sinfonietta performance are women, and half of the principal players are women.